oracle-devrel/devo.tutorials/making-calls-to-oci-api-with-postman.md

 ---
-title: Making calls to the OCI API using Postman
+title: Making calls to the Oracle Cloud API using Postman
 parent: tutorials
 tags:
 - api